DaveO-Home/embedded-acceptance-tests-vue/README.md

     * `npm link parcel-plugin-strip`
     * Edit `package.json` and in devDependencies section add `"parcel-plugin-strip": "^0.1.1"`.
 Development code will be stripped during the production build.
   * As of parcel 1.8.1, there is a compatibility issue with bootstrap 4.1.
 This demo is using a CDN to link bootstrap css on the main pages, testapp_dev.html and testapp.html.
 Another solution is to upgrade cssnano to @next under parcel-bundler.
-  * There is one unresolved issue with parcel/vue in this demo.
-Minify for production mode breaks the application, so the production build is not minified.

 ### V.  **Rollup**